 North Central Region Commander

 Colonel Regena Aye took Command of North Central Region in May 2016 after serving as the Vice Commander since January 2013.
+In addition to serving as commander, she also chairs the Leadership Development Working Group.
+This group is tasked with rewriting the professional development program for CAP.

 Colonel Aye joined Civil Air Patrol in 1989 as a cadet in the Capital City Composite Squadron in Topeka, Kansas.
 As a cadet, she participated in cadet advisory council, numerous encampments, Region Cadet Leadership School, and national cadet special activities including the International Air Cadet Exchange, Para-rescue Orientation, Advanced Para-rescue Orientation, Hawk Mountain Ranger School, and Air Education and Training Command Familiarization Course.